 You shall know the truth and the truth shall set you free

 This verse states that after the disciples had prayed, the place where they gathered together “was shaken, and they were all filled [not ‘baptized’] with the Holy Spirit, and they spoke the Word of God with boldness.”
-Here it is again: the Spirit confirmed that He was living in them primarily to fulfill the commission of Christ to preach the true Gospel!
-(Acts 1:8.)
+Here it is again: the Spirit confirmed that He was “abiding in them” or constantly living in them primarily to fulfill the commission of Christ to preach the true Gospel!
+(Acts 1:8; 1 Jn.
+2:20, 27.)
+The already indwelling Holy Spirit quickened or empowered them with new enthusiasm to remain the evangelizing disciple-servants of Christ.
 The “place was shaken” does not necessarily mean that an earthquake shook the ground underneath their feet.
-Probably, this allegorically describes how they were ‘quickened’ and encouraged by the Spirit to preach the True Gospel — while neither Holy-Spirit baptism nor the gift of tongues is mentioned in this context.
+Contextually, this allegorically describes how mightily they were strengthened and encouraged by the Spirit to preach the True Gospel.

 The H.M.
 Commentary explains, “Christ had promised His [disciples] power to proclaim His Gospel and to work miracles for the proof of their commission, yet they must pray for it; and, though they [already] have it, must pray for the continuance of it.
 Christ Himself had to ask, and it was given Him.”

 Being “filled” (not baptized) with the Holy Spirit ‘again’ is not the actual, once-off Baptism with the Spirit at salvation.
 The context explains that in praying this prayer these disciples surrendered themselves to a greater degree to God’s cause and will, giving the indwelling Spirit free reign in their souls and lives.
 The result was more boldness to keep on fulfilling the commission of Christ, and “the Lord worked with them, confirming the Word through the accompanying signs,” simply because they asked, believed, and obeyed Him, (Mark.
 16:16-20.)